Ambition and competition is the engine of capitalism. However, the Kingdom of Heaven runs on humility.

 “If you are wise and understand God’s ways, prove it by living an honorable life, doing good works with the humility that comes from wisdom. “

 Humility stems from wisdom.
 The wiser we are the humbler we become.
 Life has a way of humbling us, and that’s a good thing.
 I believe that blunders, failures, frustrations and roadblocks are encouraging growth in wisdom.
 We learn empathy.
 How else could we relate to other people’s misfortunes if not through misfortunes of our own?
 The frustrations that we go through bring us closer together.
-We realize we’re “only” human.
+We realize we are “only” human.
 We recognize our limitations.

 We will grow a crop of wisdom if we open our eyes wide and see other people around us fighting the same battle as we do.
 Instead of being entirely consumed by self-interest (which ignores the interests of others), we’ll become intrigued by other people’s stories.
-The minute we begin to feel empathy is the beginning of wisdom.

 The bedrock of all charity work is both noticing and listening.
 We are not blind to a need, and we are not deaf to a good suggestion.
 This refreshing approach makes life on Earth much more enjoyable.
 Living this way, we are simply mirroring the lifestyle of Heaven.
 It’s beautiful.
 It’s simple.
 It’s inspiring.